Michael Asher (explorer)

 Michael Asher (born 1953) is an English desert explorer, writer, historian, deep ecologist, and educator.
-He has been acknowledged as one of the world's leading experts on the desert and its nomadic peoples.
-He has travelled and lived in the Sahara and the Arabian Desert, published both non-fiction and fiction works based on his explorations and encounters, and presented several documentaries based on his published works.
+He lived for some years with nomads in the Sudan whose lives were unchanged by modernity.
+He has lived and travelled in the Sahara and the Arabian Desert, published both non-fiction and fiction works based on his explorations and encounters, and presented several documentaries based on his published works.
+Asher was the final recipient of the Lawrence Memorial Medal of the Royal Society for Asian Affairs.

 Early and personal life

 Michael Asher was born in Stamford, Lincolnshire, where his father, Frederick Asher was a chartered surveyor; his mother, Kathleen Asher, was a State-Registered Nurse.
 Asher attended Stamford School, then a direct grant grammar school.
 He later graduated from the University of Leeds, where he studied English Language and Linguistics.
-As a young man he served in the Paras, the SAS reserve, and the RUC Special Patrol Group.
 He has spent much of his adult life in Africa, and speaks Arabic and Swahili.
 He is married to Arabist and photographer Mariantonietta Peru, with whom he has a son and a daughter.

 Career

 Military experience

-During his training in the Parachute Regiment in 1971, aged 18, Asher's best friend, Steve Parkin, also 18, was mortally wounded next to him during a "live firing exercise", and died the same night.
+As a young man he served in the Parachute Regiment, the SAS reserve, and the Special Patrol Group of the Royal Ulster Constabulary.
+During his training in the Parachute Regiment in 1971, Asher's best friend, Steve Parkin, also 18, was mortally wounded next to him during a live fire exercise.
 This experience had a lasting effect on Asher, who was a pall-bearer at Parkin's funeral.
 He later wrote about it in his book Shoot to Kill - A Soldier's Journey Through Violence and in The Oasis of the Last Story.
 After passing selection, he was posted to the 2nd Battalion, and saw three tours of duty in Northern Ireland.
 During this time, he was shot at, and saw eleven comrades killed by radio-controlled bombs.
 He was awarded the General Service Medal.
-Later, while an undergraduate at the University of Leeds he passed selection for the territorial SAS, and served in B Squadron, 23 Special Air Service Regiment (Reserve), based in Leeds.
+Later, while an undergraduate at the University of Leeds he passed selection for the SAS, and served in B Squadron, 23 Special Air Service Regiment (Reserve), based in Leeds.
 The day he was presented with the sand-coloured SAS beret, he said, was, up to that point, 'just about the best day of my life'.
 Asher subsequently served as a police constable in the Blue Section of the Special Patrol Group of the Royal Ulster Constabulary - a mobile unit whose main task was anti-terrorist patrols.
 Disillusioned with the military and law enforcement paths, he resigned after less than a year to become a volunteer teacher in the Sudan.